Cimpress-MCP/vagrant-orchestrate/docs/strategy.md

 In order to automate the deployment process, it can be very useful to suppress prompts.
 You can achieve that in two ways:

-From the command line, add the `--force` or `-f` parameter
+From the command line, add the `--force` or `-f` parameters

     $ vagrant orchestrate push --strategy canary -f

-Within your vagrantfile, set the `force_push` setting to true
+Within your Vagrantfile, set the `force_push` setting to true

     config.orchestrate.force_push = true

+## Support for other strategies
+If you have ideas for other strategies that you think would be broadly useful, open an issue and we'll discuss.